 Look out for the goldcrest, the UK’s smallest bird, and the UK’s largest and most incredible bird the white-tailed eagle (sea-eagle).
 Relax by the wood burning stove or soak in the views from the freestanding bath.
 This is an ideal retreat for couples wishing to truly ‘get away’ from it all and unwind in the exceptionally scenic landscape of the Outer Hebrides.

-All the timber is UK sourced and the sedum roof a stonecrop and wildflower mix to create a little wildlife habitat.
+All the timber is UK sourced and the sedum roof a stonecrop and wildflower, creating a little wildlife habitat.
 Both cabins are raised of the ground in the style of a treehouse, to leave the ground below untouched and to give the best opportunity to admire the unrivalled sea views along the coastline.

 - Real wood burning stove